alx280586-lab/Idk/README.md

    scheduler unlocks new levels of detail according to `training.lod_milestones`.
 5. **Inference** – The CLI loads the saved bundle, samples autoregressively using byte-level tokens, and reports cache statistics so you can reason about streaming efficiency on the target hardware.
+The new static bundle flow also lets you mount existing GPT-2 checkpoints and drive them through the same caching stack.

 ## Understanding the 10T-equivalent build